Handbook for Families

-The Children's School values play as a learning experience, with its opportunity for imagining new things, acting spontaneously, and building social understanding.
+Tru values play as a learning experience, with its opportunity for imagining new things, acting spontaneously, and building social understanding.
 We encourage students and families to use their time at home in ways that are naturally satisfying.
 These may include an activity that looks like "homework," and they may not.
 Play is in essence what one freely chooses to do.

 All students receive assignments that are designed to create integrative experiences between school and home.
 These may include family interviews, activities to share at home, parent participation in schoolwork, gathering of research information, shared readings, or other opportunities.
 These assignments do not follow a steady schedule, and they allow for families to participate according to their availability and interest.